ibrahim-negib/Ibrahim-Negib/README.md

 - 🌱 Lifelong Learner: Continuously expanding my skill set with new technologies, tools, and best practices.

 ## Objective
-- My journey as an IT Support Specialist has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a Vulnerability manager or Cybersecurity Engineer
+- My journey as an IT Operations Specialist has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a Vulnerability Manager or Cybersecurity Engineer

 ## What You'll Find Here
 On this GitHub, you'll discover: